henrygambles/Swonzo/README.md

 ## Testing

-When in Xcode, hit Command  + U
+To run the test suite in Xcode, hit Command  + U

 ## Credit